Calyptra thalictri: Mating and genetic benefits

-Males and females rely on pheromones using antennae adaptations that allow them to find a mate.
+In another species, even from another family, is found, that males and females rely on pheromones using antennae adaptations that allow them to find a mate.
 Males have such strong receptor capabilities they can sense a female's pheromones within 300 feet, and the pheromones are specific to each so that moths avoid mating with the wrong species.
 Females release pheromones from a specialized gland in the abdomen to attract males.
 Males follow the scent of an attractive pheromone, but as they fly they lose specificity and care less about which scent they follow.
 The attractiveness of a female's pheromone matters less than her ability to make a male smell her scent first before he senses that of another female.
 Male pheromones convey more detailed information about age, reproductive fitness, and ancestry.
 Males have a special gene in their antenna that mutates in response to changes in female pheromones.
 This adaptation to species-specific changes helps ensure that reproduction occurs.
 Tiny feathery tips along the antenna pick up the slightest hint of pheromone released by females to guide males to their mates.
 Genes that allow for more refined antenna tips will lead to more reproductively fit males.

 Mate choice

-Males and females have specific ways of choosing mates.
+In another species, even from another family, is found, that males and females have specific ways of choosing mates.
 Females can learn information about males from male pheromones, usually not showing any preference or mate discrimination.
 Females can be selective at times by secreting very low amounts of pheromones and attract males who have high antenna sensitivity.
 Males are attracted to the one-billionth of a gram of pheromones released by a female moth for location.
 Males are more likely to mate with a larger female.